Paying for Hospice Care

 Yes.
 New Jersey established a Medicaid Hospice Benefit in 1992.
 Its services are virtually identical to those of Medicare.
 If you are eligible for Medicaid, let your hospice know as soon as possible, preferably before admission.

-Be aware, however, that the federal government does not allow Medicaid recipients to receive two kinds of Medicaid benefit(s) (“waiver programs”) at once.
+Be aware, however, that the federal government does not allow Medicaid recipients to receive two kinds of Medicaid benefits (“waiver programs”) at once.

 Hospice is a Medicaid “waiver program.”
-Admission to hospice through the Medicaid Hospice Benefit may disqualify a recipient from continuing other Medicaid benefits such as CCPED.
+Admission to hospice through the Medicaid Hospice Benefit may disqualify a recipient from continuing other Medicaid benefits, such as CCPED.
 You will not risk your existing Medicaid benefits by discussing this issue openly with a hospice social worker.

 Are you sure there’s no cost for hospice?

-If you are receiving hospice care through Medicare Part A or through Medicaid, all costs related to the terminal illness will be covered, except that the patient/family will need to co-pay $5 or 5% of the cost of each prescription (whichever is least).
+If you are receiving hospice care through Medicare Part A or through Medicaid, all costs related to the terminal illness will be covered, except that the patient/family will need to co-pay $5 or 5% of the cost of each prescription (whichever is less).

 If you are receiving your hospice care through private insurance or managed care, you must check your policy to determine coverage.